tamberg/pi-tastic/README.md

     $ meshtastic --ch-set psk random --ch-index 0

-Then, to see the created PSK.
+Then, to see the newly created PSK.

     $ meshtastic --info | grep "psk=secret"